umutsevdi/ImCircuit/INSTALL.md

 > To do that copy files found under `build/package/` folder.
 This directory will
 > mirror the root `/` in UNIX.
 Copy files in the `/usr/`
 > to their dedicated locations.

+> If your desktop environment does not support XDG Portal's for file picker.
+> Compile with NFD_PORTAL=False option.
+This will enforce GTK file picker.